jmuehlig/perf-cpp/README.md

 # perf-cpp: Access Performance Counters from C++ Applications
-Welcome to *perf-cpp*, a robust C++ library designed to streamline the use of the Linux perf subsystem, providing direct access to hardware performance counters.
+Welcome to *perf-cpp*, a C++ library designed to streamline the use of the Linux perf subsystem, providing direct access to hardware performance counters from within the application.
 Many modern profiling tools fail to offer precise profiling of specific code segments and to associate profiled data like memory addresses with application-specific details.
 With *perf-cpp*, you can manage profiling directly within your application and handle the profiled data seamlessly.